August 26, 2020

 Interview by Melanie Meggs

-Living in Nice, France, Annette uses her camera to witness life beyond postcard views and to celebrate the beauty of people in everyday activities around her home city.
-She loves catching that tiny but significant moment.
-In her recent series of photographs, Annette has explored the colour blue more intensively to reveal another side of the denomination "Cote d’Azur" (Blue Coast) used for the Nice region.
-Annette captures life in Nice with eye-popping beautiful colours, in an almost painterly style, that just makes you crave summer or hope it never ends, depending on which hemisphere you live in.
+Now calling Nice home, Annette uses her camera to express the life beyond postcard views and to celebrate the ever-changing beauty of the town.
+She loves catching those tiny fleeting moments that tell larger stories and create larger meanings.
+In her latest series of photographs, Annette has explored the colour blue more intensively to reveal a depth of emotion and meaning that lies beneath its depiction as ‘Cote d’Azur’.
+Her work is whimsical and beautiful, inviting viewers to linger in the moment and allowing them to experience the majesty of an ordinary day in Nice, that just makes you crave summer or hope it never ends, depending on which hemisphere you live in.

 “Photography is exactly that mental voyage of discovery.
 The viewfinder, making me see beauty where there was a concrete wall before.
 And seeing the world through other photographers' eyes is very eye opening and always a new ticket to a discovery trip.
 The last decades have shown that a lot of people travel, without mentally moving away from their standards, assumptions and expectations.
 It's often about seeking the milder climate, the bluer sky or the wilder ocean.
 If that travel doesn't occur in our minds, that we risk to ultimately reinforce our prejudices.
 It demands an effort to step back from what we want to see to really see.
 I am of course working on that myself.”